sopra-fs24-group-42/client/README.md

 ![image](https://github.com/sopra-fs24-group-42/client/blob/main/Screenshots/Comic/sopra-fs24-group-42-client.oa.r.appspot.com_%20(6).png)

-The application is a round based game with a Night Phase and Voting Phase in which players can infuence the outcome of the game.
+The application is a round based game with a Night Phase and Voting Phase, in which players can influence the outcome of the game.
-**View of the Nightphase** in which the user can use their Rolespecifica abilities by selecting another player that will be affected by the users ability:
+**View of the Nightphase** in which a player can apply their role-specific power to a another player (some roles may choose themselves) by selecting them from the list of all alive players:

 ![image](https://github.com/sopra-fs24-group-42/client/blob/main/Screenshots/Comic/sopra-fs24-group-42-client.oa.r.appspot.com_%20(10).png)

-The Outcome of each Night Phase or Voting Phase is displayed to the user.
-It is accompanied by a dynamic and inclusive Narration that is handled by a Text-to_Speech API.
+The outcome of each Night Phase or Voting Phase is displayed to the player.
+It is accompanied by a dynamic and inclusive narration that is handled by a Text-to_Speech API.
-View of the **Revelation of the Voting Phase** including a List of Players that recived atleas 1 Vote:
+View of the **reveal of the Voting Phase**, which includes a list of all players who received at least one vote:

 ![image](https://github.com/sopra-fs24-group-42/client/blob/main/Screenshots/Comic/sopra-fs24-group-42-client.oa.r.appspot.com_%20(15).png)

-Killed Players are rerouted to a custom **Deadscreen** informing them if they have either been killed during the night or voted out during the day
+Killed players are rerouted to a custom **Deadscreen** informing them if they have either been killed during the night or voted out during the day.
 View of a killed player:

 ![image](https://github.com/sopra-fs24-group-42/client/blob/main/Screenshots/Comic/sopra-fs24-group-42-client.oa.r.appspot.com_%20(21).png)

-Once a game has Ended each Player gets rerouted to the waitingroom so that a new game can be directly started again with the same players.
-Additionally players can leave leave and the Number of players can be adapted the fit the users needs.
+Once a game has ended each player gets rerouted to the waitingRoom so that a new game can be directly started again with the same players.
+Additionally, players can leave and the number of players or roles can be adapted to fit the players' needs.
-View of the **waitingroom** with the user leaving after a game has ended:
+View of the **waitingRoom** with the player leaving after a game has ended:

 ![image](https://github.com/sopra-fs24-group-42/client/blob/main/Screenshots/Comic/sopra-fs24-group-42-client.oa.r.appspot.com_%20(18).png)